 - Gift funds are allowed for down payment

 - Seller can pay up to 6% of closing costs

 Education is key when it comes to deciding what's right for you.
 Get more information on your choices in a concise guide that covers your options for buying a home.
-Download "Find the Right Mortgage For You" at the button below.
+Download "Loan Options Guide" at the button below.
 This handy guide covers options from conventional mortgage loans to home improvement loans.
 Get your free copy today and get started on the home buying process.
 And remember, we're here to help!